When will energy unit rates change after an Ofgem review?

 Tracker / time-of-use

 Rates can move more often (daily/half-hourly, depending on product).
-Ofgem cap still matters for SVTs, but trackers follow their own formula.
+The Ofgem cap still matters for SVTs, but trackers follow their own formula.

 What to check now (2 minutes)